gerph/riscos-ci-templates/README.md

 ## Introduction

 This repository contains a number of templates for use with building RISC OS projects within CI systems.
-Primarily it focusses on GitHub.
+Primarily it focusses on GitHub, but there exists a GitLab configuration as well.